bringItUpX/install-xmpp-dino/README.md

 It will download the source in version v0.4.4, and compiles it.

-you only need to download the script install-dino.sh in a diretory, then open a terminal in this dirctory and run:
+you only need to download the script install-dino.sh in a diretory, then open a terminal in this directory and run:
 ```Shell
 sudo bash install-dino.sh
 ```